daidaiershidi/daidaiershidi.github.io/_pages/about.md

 **CVPR 2023** [[**Paper**]](https://openaccess.thecvf.com/content/CVPR2023/papers/Liu_Reducing_the_Label_Bias_for_Timestamp_Supervised_Temporal_Action_Segmentation_CVPR_2023_paper.pdf) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong> [[**Slides**]](https://cvpr.thecvf.com/media/cvpr-2023/Slides/21372.pdf) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong> [[**Poster**]](https://cvpr.thecvf.com/virtual/2023/poster/21372) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>

-We study the label bias in the TSTAS task and propose a novel D-TSTAS framework to reduce both focus and representation bias.
+We discuss label bias in the timestamp-supervised temporal action segmentation (TSTAS) task and propose a novel Debiasing-TSTAS framework to reduce both focus and representation bias.
 The proposed D-TSTAS not only outperforms state-of-the-art TSTAS approaches but also achieves competitive results compared with fully supervised approaches on three benchmark datasets.
 <!-- - Our masked timestamp predictions approach is the first attempt to alleviate the dependencies on timestamps, promoting the model to capture contextual information.
 Coupling MTP and Naive as a general solution is used to initialize the model in the TSTAS. -->
 <!-- - Compared to sparsely annotated timestamps, our center-oriented timestamp expansion approach progressively expands pseudo-timestamp groups to contain semantic-rich motion representations of action segments. -->
 <!-- - The proposed D-TSTAS not only outperforms state-of-the-art TSTAS approaches but also achieves competitive results compared with fully supervised approaches on three benchmark datasets. -->